WordPress/gutenberg/docs/how-to-guides/curating-the-editor-experience/disable-editor-functionality.md

 ## Curate heading levels

-Core WordPress blocks that feature a heading level dropdown include support for the `levelOptions` attribute.
-This includes the Heading, Site Title, Site Tagline, Query Title, Post Title, and Comments Title blocks.
+Core WordPress blocks with a heading level dropdown include support for the `levelOptions` attribute.
+This applies to the Heading, Site Title, Site Tagline, Query Title, Post Title, and Comments Title blocks.
 The `levelOptions` attribute accepts an array of numbers corresponding to heading levels, where `1` represents H1, `2` represents H2, and so on.

 This attribute allows you to specify which heading levels should appear in the dropdown UI, providing a lightweight curation method that does not require block deprecations.
 Any existing heading levels are preserved in the markup, while `levelOptions` only affects the UI display.